The Bankrate promise

-As an added bonus, business credit card interest is tax deductible when used solely to make business purchases.
-If you think a business credit card may be a good fit for you and your business, keep reading to learn more about how to get one.
+As a bonus, business credit card interest is tax-deductible when used solely to make business purchases.
+If you think a business credit card may be a good fit for you and your business, keep reading to learn how to get a business credit card.

-Check your personal credit score
+2. Check your personal credit score

 A business credit card has the potential to affect your personal credit.
 When you apply for a business credit card, you will likely incur a hard inquiry that will appear on your credit report and temporarily drop your score a few points.
 When you begin using the card, issuers will report your card activity to the credit bureaus.
 Some only report business credit card activity to the business credit reporting agencies.
 However, others will also report to the personal credit bureaus, which means your business credit behavior can impact your personal credit, for better or worse.

-Be prepared to provide some or all of the following information during the application process:
+Figuring out how to apply for a business credit card isn’t so complicated, as long as you are prepared to provide some or all of the following information during the application process:

 - Your annual business income.
 Similar to how you need to submit your personal income information when you apply for a personal credit card, you’ll need to provide your business income when you apply for a business credit card.
 If you’re a brand new business that hasn’t generated income yet, you may need to report your income as $0 for the time being.

 - Business details.
-While these details will vary on an application-to-application basis, you may need to provide information about your business such as what industry you’re in, how long you’ve been in business and how many employees you have.
+While these details will vary on an application-to-application basis, you may need to provide information about your business, such as what industry you’re in, how long you’ve been in business and how many employees you have.